Peace and Friendship Park Plan

 The municipality is continuing the work of the Task Force and Regional Council by introducing subtle and meaningful changes to the park.

-Engagement Phase 1: Online Survey {Survey Closed}
+CLOSED: Engagement Phase 1 - Online Survey

 The Halifax Regional Municipality is engaging residents on the development of a plan for Peace and Friendship Park.
 Specifically, to understand the overall themes and directions that are important to guide park improvements.